ocurrent/opam-repo-ci/README.md

 This is an [OCurrent][] pipeline that tests submissions to [opam-repository][].

-To test locally you will need:

-1. A [personal access token][] from GitHub.
-2. A `submission.cap` for an [OCluster][] build cluster.

-Run the `opam-repo-ci-local` command
-(you might need to increase the limit on the number of open files):
+To test locally you will need a local copy of the [opam-repository][] Git repo.
+Run the `opam-repo-ci-local` command (you might need to increase the limit on the number of open files):

 ```
 ulimit -n 102400
 dune exec -- opam-repo-ci-local \
   --confirm harmless \
-  --submission-service submission.cap \
+  --repo REPO-PATH \
-  --github-token-file token \
+  --branch BRANCH-NAME \
   --capnp-address tcp:127.0.0.1:5001
 ```

+Here `REPO-PATH` is the relative or absolute path to your copy of `opam-repository`, and `BRANCH-NAME` is the name of the branch containing the changes you want to make, relative to the master branch.

 Browse to http://localhost:8080 to see the web UI.
 You can either set the confirm threshold (at the bottom of the web page) to allow all builds to start,